Jako/AjaxUpload/core/components/ajaxupload/docs/usage.md

 ]]
 ```

-The AjaxUploadAttachments Hook uses the properties of the Hooks above.
+The AjaxUploadAttachments hook uses the properties of the hooks above.

 [^1]: The parameter uid should be set different for each upload button on the site to separate multiple upload queues.